mrchief/array.partial/README.md

 Type: `Array` - Input array

-#### callback
+#### predicate

-Type: `Function` - Function is a predicate, to test each element of the array.
+Type: `Function` - A predicate, to test each element of the array.
 This is called with the following arguments:

 `element` - The current element being processed in the array